joostice/constitution/joostice-constitution.md

 - (1) A nomination of a person for membership of the association:

-	-(a) must be made by a member of the association in writing in the form set out in Appendix 1 to this constitution, and -(b) must be lodged with the secretary of the association.
+	- (a) must be made by a member of the association in writing in the form set out in Appendix 1 to this constitution, and
+	- (b) must be lodged with the secretary of the association.

 - (2) As soon as practicable after receiving a nomination for membership, the secretary must refer the nomination to the committee which is to determine whether to approve or to reject the nomination.